Open House Every Tuesday

 MakeHaven is for

-The prefect place to create and get feedback on your early prototype or just engage with a community of people working on the frontiers of technology.
+The perfect place to create and get feedback on your early prototype or just engage with a community of people working on the frontiers of technology.

-Connect connect with others who share your passion.
+Connect with others who share your passion.
 Share the skills you have developed expand your horizons.

 Experiment with new medium and challenge your ideas to create something unique.

 MakeHaven is a full makerspace and Fab Lab.